wacncontent/CustomizeTool/removeCommentOutput2/articles/sql-database/sql-database-export-powershell.md

 - [PowerShell](/documentation/articles/sql-database-export-powershell)

-This article shows you how to manually export a BACPAC of your SQL database with PowerShell.
+This article provides directions for exporting a BACPAC of your Azure SQL database with PowerShell.

 A BACPAC is a .bacpac file that contains a database schema and data.
 For details, see Backup Package (.bacpac) in [Data-tier Applications](https://msdn.microsoft.com/zh-cn/library/ee210546.aspx).